Delexoo/Capes-PLUSPLUS/README.md

 Get access to the most iconic capes and more here!

-# UPDATE 1.7!!
+# UPDATE 1.8!!

 • Added - Mojang Office Cape!

-• Added - Minecraft Experience Cape!
+• Added - A convenient button for quick access to Capes files!

+• Fixed - Broken GitHub link, & Bugs.